 Not automatically.
 A fiduciary must act in your best interest, and that can include factors beyond cost like risk management, fit, implementation, and tax coordination.
 Conflicts still need to be disclosed and managed.

 Yes.
 Many brokers offer advisory-style programs.
-The key is confirming the legal role, the fee structure, and conflicts through Form CRS and, when applicable, Form ADV.
+The key is confirming the legal role they are playing, the fee structure, and any conflicts through Form CRS and, when applicable, Form ADV.

 Ask whether the advisor or their firm receives bonuses, prizes, revenue sharing, or increased compensation for recommending certain products, fund families, or insurance solutions.
 Then compare the answer to what's disclosed in writing.

-Ask for a simple dollar breakdown for one year using the same example account size, like $500,000.
-Include the advisor fee or commissions, fund expenses, and any platform or program fees.
-That makes the comparison real instead of theoretical.
+Ask each advisor to give you a simple dollar breakdown for one year using the same example account size, such as $500,000.
+Include the advisory fee or commissions, fund expenses, and any platform or program fees.
+This makes the comparison real instead of theoretical.

-If you’re deciding between an RIA and a brokerage relationship, the fastest path to clarity is a side-by-side review of fiduciary scope, all-in costs, and what the ongoing process actually looks like.
-Schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors and we’ll walk through your options in plain language so you know exactly what you’re signing up for.
+If you are weighing an RIA versus a brokerage relationship, the fastest path to clarity is a side-by-side review of fiduciary scope, all-in costs, and what the ongoing process actually looks like.
+Meet our team of CFP® professionals or schedule a complimentary consultation at Bauman Wealth Advisors.
+We will walk through your options in plain language so you know exactly what you are signing up for, and how to plan for retirement and beyond with confidence.